Homomorphism reconfiguration via homotopy: Introduction

-Our aim is to give more general statements about reconfiguration by defining a problem parameterized by the different constraints allowed.
-The natural tool for expressing systems being reconfigured seems to be Constraint Satisfaction Problems.
-This generalizes \problem{$k$-Coloring} and generalized \problem{SAT} problems, while (weighted, counting, \dots) variants generalize \problem{Independent Set}, for example.
-However, graph homomorphisms form an elegant subclass of problems, which is known to express many features of general CSPs.
-This is why we consider homomorphism reconfiguration.
-Indeed, this approach allowed us to argue in~\cite{Wrochna14} that the only notion of sparseness that can apply to (unparameterized) reconfiguration problems in general is treedepth, and that many of them remain PSPACE-complete even in graphs of bounded bandwidth (thus pathwidth, treewidth, etc.).
-The reduction showed there explains why reconfiguration variants of easy combinatorial problems can be hard.
-In this paper we explore why reconfiguration variants of hard problems can be easy.

-A homomorphism from a graph $G$ to a graph $H$ is a mapping $\sigma:V(G)\to V(H)$ such that edges are mapped to edges, i.e., $uv\in E(G)$ implies $\sigma(u)\sigma(v)\in E(H)$.
+\paragraph*{Homomorphisms} A homomorphism from a graph $G$ to a graph $H$ is a mapping $\sigma:V(G)\to V(H)$ such that edges are mapped to edges, that is, $uv\in E(G)$ implies $\sigma(u)\sigma(v)\in E(H)$.
 We also use the name $H$-coloring, especially when $H$ is fixed in the context.
 Vertices of $H$ are then called \emph{colors}.
-Note that a $K_k$-coloring (so $H$ is the graph with all edges except loops) is the same as a $k$-coloring.
+Note that a $K_k$-coloring (where $H$ is the graph with all edges except loops) is the same as a $k$-coloring.

-Define the solution graph $\Hom_1(G,H)$ to be the graph with $H$-colorings of $G$ as vertices and edges between any two $H$-colorings that differ in the color of only one vertex (the name comes from it being the 1-skeleton of the $\Hom(G,H)$ complex, see below).
+Define the solution graph $\Hom_1(G,H)$ to be the graph with $H$-colorings of $G$ as vertices and edges between any two $H$-colorings that differ in the color of only one vertex (the name comes from it being a 1-dimensional restriction of a richer object, called the $\Hom(G,H)$ complex in combinatorial algebraic topology, see below).
 For a fixed graph $H$, \problem{$H$-Recoloring} is the problem asking whether two given $H$-colorings of a given graph $G$ are connected by a path in $\Hom_1(G,H)$. \problem{Shortest $H$-Recoloring} asks whether there is such a path of at most some given length.